mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

-When using the streaming protocol, a monitor needs to maintain an extra dedicated connection to periodically update its average round trip time in order to support `localThresholdMS from the Server Selection spec`_.
+When using the streaming protocol, a monitor needs to maintain an extra dedicated connection to periodically update its average round trip time in order to support `localThresholdMS`_ from the Server Selection spec.

 It could pop a connection from its regular pool, but we rejected this option for a few reasons: